hilton/hilton.github.com/blog/_posts/2021-05-25-living-documentation-principles.md

 > Custom tools or extensions of tools can be created as fun projects, on hackathon days, or during slack time; they needn’t be made by vendors or other people.

 This veers dangerously close to the management fantasy that some necessary software development work might happen _for free_, in hours that you somehow don’t have to account for.
+Martraire really means that living documentation’s value must justify the effort it requires.
+In particular, developers should take care to avoid using living documentation as an excuse to embark on an endless documentation system development project.

-More likely, this means that the popularity of living documentation depends on emerging complementary triples of:
+The cost of custom software development likely means that the popularity of living documentation depends on emerging complementary triples of:

 1. **a software development technique** whose value justifies the overall effort, like BDD
 2. **a documentation type** that proves collaborative and insightful, like [Gherkin](https://cucumber.io/docs/gherkin/) test scenarios